lunaromantic/moshi-classic/README.md

 # moshi classic

-holy shit this is soooo bad miss you bsni, we fell out of contact in 2021 :(
+holy shit this is soooo bad miss you, we fell out of contact in 2021 :(